ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 * Requirements for supporting algorithms, see JPA
 * Application interface for verification
 * Data minimization of the protected header
-* In order to prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types they SHOULD also use the same issuer protected header.
+* In order to prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types, they SHOULD also use the same issuer protected header.
 Each of these headers SHOULD have the same base64url-serialized value to avoid any non-deterministic JSON serialization.

 # IANA Considerations